drewProgram/design-patterns-cpp/readme.md

 ## Factory
 ### Purpose
-It's a creational design pattern which provides an interface for creating objects in a superclass, but allows sublasses to alter the type of objects that will be created.
+It's a creational design pattern which provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 ### Applicability
-* Use the Factory Method when you don't know beforehand the exact types and dependencies of the objects your code should work with.
+#### Use the Factory Method when you don't know beforehand the exact types and dependencies of the objects your code should work with.
-* The Factory Method separates product construction code from the code that actually uses the product.
+The Factory Method separates product construction code from the code that actually uses the product.
 Therefore it's easier to extend the product construction code independently from the rest of the code.
 For example, to add a new product type to the app, you'll only need to create a new creator subclass and override the factory method in it.

+#### Use the Factory Method when you want to provide users of your library or framework with a way to extend its internal components.
+Inheritance is probably the easiest way to extend the default behavior of a library or framework.
+But how would the framework recognize that yout subclass should be used instead of standard component?

+The solution is to reduce the code that constructs components across the framework into a single factory method and let anyone override this method in addition to extending the component itself.

 ### Why use this?
 * Avoid tight coupling between the creator and the concrete products.